lala-la-flaca/DevOpsBootcamp_7_docker/README.md

 ### Pulling Docker Images
 The Docker images for this demo are available on [DockerHub](https://hub.docker.com/_/mongo)
-1. Pull Image for MongoDB in this example I used the MongoDB:4.4 version as my machine was not compatible with MongoDB 5.
+1. Pull Image for MongoDB in this example I used the MongoDB:4.4 version as the CPU requieres AVX support.

     ```bash
     docker pull mongo:4.4